barrysir/sm-analyze-stats/README.md

 You can run this code but I don't really expect people to run it for themselves, it's more for people to look at and steal/reuse for their own analysis needs :)

+## Why are songs not indexed by (pack, song), instead indexing by (key) which is more confusing

+Because of the possibility of song folder data not being provided and only Stats.xml being provided.
+(But even only Stats.xml, it could still be split, so this is possible)

+Because the "key" is how they are represented natively in the Stepmania XML files (Stats.xml, Upload/ xmls).
+Splitting into pack/song is an extra layer removed and makes initially parsing the files a little harder.

 ## How to use

 Standard Python business: